makrai/notes/butt06-case.md

   * element is the more marked the more featural specifications are associated
   * The more specific feature specification compatible with the z is acc
-  * The association of the genitive with the x argument is ruled out due to a constraint on verb agreement, see below.
+  * The association of the genitive with the x argument is ruled out due to a constraint on verb agreement, see below
 * inventory in (35) reflects only a subset of the world’s possible cases
-  * languages may contain more or less cases than those listed in (35).
+  * languages may contain more or less cases than those listed in (35)
     * Finnish is famous for having 15 cases, for example.
 For another,
   * a language may specify a given case, eg the genitive or accusative with a different feature bundle.
 In practice, as Kiparsky’s investigations to date